cuijiyao01/docker-k8s-training/kubernetes/exercise_09_helm.md

 Run as user root or with sudo: `mv linux-amd64/helm /usr/local/bin/helm`

-Change the permissions of the binary accordingly that also the `training` user can run it.
+Change the permissions of the binary accordingly that also the `vagrant` user can run it.

 Run as user root or with sudo: `chmod +x /usr/local/bin/helm`